Analysis | The double self-own of Republicans seeking fraud testimony from a conspiracy theorist

 Among the witnesses scheduled to participate was one invited by the Republican minority on the committee, an engineer and failed political candidate named Shiva Ayyadurai.
 If his name sounds familiar, it may be because he has long-claimed to have invented email, which he didn’t.
 He also ran in Massachusetts last year for the Republican nomination for a U.S. Senate seat, losing in the primary.

 He blamed that loss on fraud, claiming that a million ballots were destroyed in a race in which about 265,000 people voted.
 This was not true.
-But it established Ayyadurai as a voice willing to bolster then-President Donald Trump’s claims about fraud, something that he parlayed into new prominence after the November election.
+But it established Ayyadurai as a voice willing to bolster President Donald Trump’s claims about fraud, something that he parlayed into new prominence after the November election.

 Ayyadurai has a very particular process.
 Clearly a smart man, he evaluates large sets of data and establishes patterns that he thinks can be used to define those data.
 Then, he identifies places where the data deviate from the pattern and builds up complicated explanations for why the pattern was important in the first place.
 And, presto, you have data that become suspicious by the standard he himself defined.